Connecting Skyline College with Our Community

 The Skyline College Outreach Office ensures that members of our local community, especially high school students and adult learners, stay informed about the resources available to them through Skyline College.

 Our Outreach team meets the community where they are – in high school classrooms, at local events, in community organizations, and here on campus.
 We’re the face of Skyline College, and we want to make sure we empower people of all ages to meet their educational goals by enrolling at Skyline College.

 Concurrent enrollment students can start taking Skyline College classes as early as the ninth grade and earn both college and high school units at the same time; on top of that, college enrollment fees may be free to high school students who are California residents.
-In order to enroll at Skyline College, you'll need to follow the five steps to enrollment on the concurrent enrollment page to begin taking classes.
+In order to enroll at Skyline College, you'll need to follow the steps to enrollment on the concurrent enrollment web page.